Human rights in Bahrain: Criticism of Bahraini government

 A 22-year-old Bahraini, Mustafa Abdul-Karim Khatam, was reported to be in a bad health condition, following torture inside Jau Prison.
 He was allegedly interrogated and tortured to submit to charges.
 Despite the worsened conditions, Khatam was denied any medical assistance or care, criticized by human rights organizations.

 In July 2021, non-governmental organisation IFEX called upon the Bahraini government to immediately release prominent Bahraini human rights defender and academic Dr.Abduljalil AlSingace, who went on a hunger strike to protest against the degrading and punitive treatment he had been receiving from Jau Prison authorities.

 On 22 August 2021, The Independent revealed that the UK government has been using British taxpayers’ money to secretly fund a Bahraini government institution, known as the National Intelligence Agency Ombudsman.
-The institution was accused of “whitewashing” the torture and rape of women's rights activists.
-The British government was condemned by Najah Yusuf and Ebtisam Al-Saegh, the two activists who were alleged of being sexually assaulted by the Bahraini authorities.
+The institution was accused of "whitewashing" the torture and rape of women's rights activists.
+The British government was condemned by Najah Yusuf and Ebtisam Al-Saegh, the two activists who were alleged to have been sexually assaulted by the Bahraini authorities.

-On 24 September 2021, the Americans for Democracy and Human Rights in Bahrain (ADHRB) reported that a bipartisan group of the United States senators called on the Secretary of State Antony Blinken to press the Bahraini government to end human right abuses including, “arbitrary detention, torture, cruel and degrading treatment of prisoners, restrictions on freedom of the press, interference with peaceful assembly, and restrictions on political participation and religious practice”.
+On 24 September 2021, the Americans for Democracy and Human Rights in Bahrain (ADHRB) reported that a bipartisan group of the United States senators called on the Secretary of State Antony Blinken to press the Bahraini government to end human right abuses including, "arbitrary detention, torture, cruel and degrading treatment of prisoners, restrictions on freedom of the press, interference with peaceful assembly, and restrictions on political participation and religious practice".

 In October 2021, the US Senate Appropriations Committee addressed the extensive human rights violations by the Bahraini government.
-The Committee expressed concerns over the “widespread use of arbitrary detention, torture, violation of due process, and unfair trials in Bahrain”.
+The Committee expressed concerns over the "widespread use of arbitrary detention, torture, violation of due process, and unfair trials in Bahrain".
 They also pointed out at the intolerance towards free expression and suppression of peaceful dissent.
 The committee's legislation stated that Government of Bahrain should release the political prisoners, human rights activists and independent journalists without condition.